fossevents/fossevents.in/docs/install.rst

 **Live reloading and Sass CSS compilation**

-If you'd like to take advantage of live reloading and Sass / Compass CSS compilation you can do so with the included Grunt task.
+If you'd like to take advantage of live reloading and Sass / Compass CSS compilation you can do so with the included Gulp task.

 Make sure that nodejs_ is installed.
 Then in the project root run::

-    $ npm install grunt
+    $ npm install --global gulp

 .. _nodejs: http://nodejs.org/download/

 Now you just need::

-    $ grunt serve
+    $ gulp

 The base app will now run as it would with the usual ``manage.py runserver`` but with live reloading and Sass compilation enabled.